Selling a shared ownership property

 Get conveyancing quotes

-Shared ownership selling problems: Complaining to your housing association
+Shared ownership selling problems: What to do

 If you’re unhappy with your housing association when trying to staircase or when selling a shared ownership property, get a copy of your housing association complaints procedure and follow it to make a formal complaint.
 If you are still unhappy with their response, you can take your complaint to the Housing Ombudsman.
 This is a free service and they can award compensation and/or require the association to take action.